zeh/face-stack/README.md

 A simple command line application in Rust to create a stack of face images.

+The idea was to analyze hundreds of my face pictures, creating an amalgamation of it to be used as a profile picture.
+See [this blog post](https://zehfernando.com/2025/stack-those-faces-with-face-stack/) for more details.

 Unless you're debugging something, I recommend running with `--release` so everything is faster.

 * Run: `cargo run --release`